jonhadfield/sn-cli/README.md

 - local caching of encrypted items
 - option to securely persist session between commands
 - manage preferences
+- Windows MSI

-## install and run
+## installation
 Download the latest release here: https://github.com/jonhadfield/sn-cli/releases

+#### macOS and Linux

 Install:
 ``
 $ install <sn-cli binary> /usr/local/bin/sn
 ``
+#### Windows

+An installer is planned, but for now...
+Download the binary 'sncli_windows_amd64.exe' and rename to sn.exe

 To see commands and options:
 ``
 $ sn --help